apache/openwebbeans/readme/README_1_0_0-alpha-2.txt

 At 1.0.0, dependent third party libraries will be decreased.
 We have a plan to create profile plugins, therefore each profile plugin provides its own dependent libraries.
 For example, in fully Java EE Profile Plugin, Transaction API is supported but this will not be the case for Java Web Profile Plugin or Java SE Profile Plugin.
-Stay Tune!
+Stay Tuned!

 Currently, as you have seen above, openwebbeans-impl depends on some Java EE/Runtime provided libraries (servlet, jsp, el etc).
 In the future, with OpenWebBeans profiling support,